mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "It..."

-"Speak!"
+"Go on."

 "It reverses death."

 Pomri paused, doubtful.
-"You're saying that this substance literally makes you immortal, and you just use it as a flow tattoo?"
+"You're saying that this substance literally makes you immortal?"

+"Well... not exactly."

+"And you just used it as a flow tattoo?"

 "How else would we get up the mountain?"

-"Quit lying, Linyu.
-Death is final.
-You can't reverse it."
+"Linyu, you could save the world with this.
+Why aren't you sharing it with the world?"

+I responded with a feeling that had yet to find a reason for, "This world has damned itself."

+"Who are you to judge that?"

-My face went cold.
-I sinched my satchel and stood up, walking ahead and away.
+My face flushed with frustration.
+I stood up, sinching my satchel closed, and continued up the path we had been on.

 "Linyu, where are you going?"

+"To the observatory."

+"Fuck the observatory, why won't you give me a straight answer?"

 I didn't respond.
-A tower cannot be reasoned with.
+A rock cannot be reasoned with.

-"If you truly believed yourself," she yelled to me, "you'd be sharing it with the world."
+"Just like that?
+You're going to walk away just like that?"

+Her voice started to break.

+"You could have saved Kipnu!
+You could have saved Melna!"

-"Your people are no better than the Holragi!
-You think it's fun to prey on people's false hopes like that?"
+"You people are no better than the Holragi!"

 My feet took me round a corner where I stopped them and leaned against a tree to calm down.
 Such words could be taken easily from a stranger, but not from a friend.
 I opened my hands and looked at the empty ampules.
 I had found them so often as toddler in Rudjan.
 My mother was too absent for even her best intentions to manifest.
 Kanosin had become an enemy.
 But when I met my nather, I was in awe at the brightly colored flow tattoos on her chest.
-She told me stories of fetching drowned fishers from the darkest, deepest waters, lit only by the light from her skin.
-She would take them to my mother who cleared the water and recalled them back to life with kanosin.
-And I would have grown out of those stories had I not experienced them for myself.
-I looked down at the bright streaks of kanosin on my legs, and did not feel shame.
-Kanosin would never take me.
+She told me stories of fetching drowned fishers from the darkest waters, lit only by the light from her skin.
+She brought their bodies to my mother who cleared the water from their airways and recalled them back to life with kanosin.
+Eventually, reason would have led me to dismiss these stories, but experience has only reinforced them.
+I looked down at the bright streaks of kanosin on my legs, and felt no shame.
+I'd been to that hell and come back alive.